obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Migrate to declarative settings.md

 2. Open the plugin's settings tab in Obsidian and walk top to bottom.
 Every setting should render, every control should reflect the current value, and every change should persist across a reload.
 3. Open the global settings search.
 Each setting should be findable by name (and `aliases`, if set).
 4. For each `validate` callback, enter invalid input and confirm an inline error appears and the value isn't saved.
-5. For any mod-list groups, add, delete, and reorder rows.
+5. For any `type: 'list'` groups, add, delete, and reorder rows.
 Confirm `plugin.settings` is updated after each action.
 6. For any sub-pages, open and navigate back.
 7. If you took Path B, install your plugin on an Obsidian version below 1.13.0 and verify `display()` still renders the settings correctly.